saf-dmitry/taskpaper-mode/README.md

 Items in the agenda buffer are linked back to the TaskPaper file where they originate.
 You are not allowed to edit the agenda buffer itself, but commands are provided to show and jump to the original item location.

 - `n` or `DOWN`: Move to the next line (`taskpaper-agenda-next-line`).

 - `p` or `UP`: Move to the previous line (`taskpaper-agenda-previous-line`).

 - `SPC`: Display the original location of the item in another window (`taskpaper-agenda-show`).

 - `L`: Display the original location in another window and recenter that window (`taskpaper-agenda-show-recenter`).

 - `TAB`: Go to the original location of the item in another window (`taskpaper-agenda-goto`).

 - `RET`: Go to the original location of the item and delete other windows (`taskpaper-agenda-switch-to`).

 - `F`: Toggle Follow mode (`taskpaper-agenda-follow-mode`).
 In Follow mode, as you move the cursor through the agenda buffer, the other window always shows the corresponding location in the original TaskPaper file.
 The initial setting for this mode in new agenda buffers can be set with the user option `taskpaper-agenda-start-with-follow-mode`.

 - `c`: Display date under cursor in calendar (`taskpaper-show-in-calendar`).

 - `>`: Access calendar for the date under cursor (`taskpaper-goto-calendar`).

 The command `SPC` (`taskpaper-agenda-show`) runs the hook `taskpaper-agenda-after-show-hook` after an item has been shown from the agenda.
 Hook functions are called with point in the buffer where the item originated.
 Thus, if you want to display only the current item, its ancestors and top-level items, put this in your init file:

-    (setq taskpaper-agenda-after-show-hook
+    (add-hook 'taskpaper-agenda-after-show-hook
               'taskpaper-outline-hide-other)

 ### Filtering Agenda Items

 You can also querying the agenda view to further narrow your search.
 Following commands and key bindings are defined in the agenda buffer:

 - `I`: Query agenda buffer using I-query mode (`taskpaper-iquery-mode`).

 - `Q`: Query agenda buffer non-interactively (`taskpaper-query`).

 - `S`: Query agenda buffer using custom query selection dialog (`taskpaper-query-fast-select`).

 - `t`: Show a filtered view of the items that contain the tag under cursor (`taskpaper-query-tag-at-point`).

 - `/`: Prompt for a regexp and show a filtered view with all matches highlighted (`taskpaper-occur`).

 - `C-c C-c`: Remove highlights (`taskpaper-occur-remove-highlights`).

 - `a`: Show all items (`taskpaper-outline-show-all`).

 ### Other Agenda Commands

 - `o`: Delete other windows (`delete-other-windows`).

 - `v`: Copy all visible items in region to the kill ring and clipboard (`taskpaper-outline-copy-visible`).

 - `r`: Recreate the agenda buffer (`taskpaper-agenda-redo`).
 Useful to reflect changes after modification of original TaskPaper files.

 - `q`: Quit agenda and remove the agenda buffer (`taskpaper-agenda-quit`).

 - `x`: Exit agenda and remove the agenda buffer and all buffers loaded by Emacs for the compilation of the agenda (`taskpaper-agenda-exit`).
 Buffers created by the user to visit TaskPaper files will not be removed.

 ## Miscellaneous

 All the rest which did not fit elsewhere.

 - `M-x taskpaper-save-all-taskpaper-buffers RET`: Save all TaskPaper mode buffers without user confirmation.

 - `M-x taskpaper-outline-normalize-indentation RET`: Normalize outline indentation.

 - `M-x taskpaper-mode-version RET`: Show TaskPaper mode version in the echo area.

 - `M-x taskpaper-mode-manual RET`: Browse TaskPaper mode user's manual.

 # Customization